TSAssistant: A Human-in-the-Loop Agentic Framework for Automated Target Safety Assessment: Background

-\paragraph{Autonomous Scientific Agents.} Recent work has extended multi-agent architectures to full scientific workflows.
-The AI Scientist~\citep{lu2024aiscientist} automates the research cycle from idea generation to manuscript preparation through coordinated agent pipelines.
-The AI Co-Scientist~\citep{gottweis2025aicoscientist} applies a tournament-based architecture in which generation, reflection, ranking, and evolution agents iteratively refine biomedical hypotheses.
-Both systems are designed and optimized for novelty and open-ended scientific exploration.
-The Virtual Lab of AI agents \citep{swanson2025virtual} demonstrates a complementary direction by integrating computational design with experimental validation to generate SARS-CoV-2 nanobodies, illustrating a hybrid paradigm in which automated reasoning accelerates discovery while human expertise remains essential for interpretation and verification.
-Complementary to these discovery-oriented systems, ToolUniverse \citep{gao2025democratizing} focuses on the orchestration layer, providing standardized tool interfaces that enable non-expert users to get response through multi-step workflows, emphasizing accessibility and controllability in agent-based systems.
+\textbf{Autonomous Scientific Agents.} Recent work extends multi-agent architectures to full scientific workflows.
+The AI Scientist~\citep{lu2024aiscientist} automates the research cycle from idea generation to manuscript preparation, and the AI Co-Scientist~\citep{gottweis2025aicoscientist} uses tournament-based generation, reflection, and ranking to refine biomedical hypotheses.
+The Virtual Lab~\citep{swanson2025virtual} couples computational design with experimental validation, while ToolUniverse~\citep{gao2025democratizing} standardizes tool interfaces for non-expert users.

 \tool differs in several key respects.
-First, its objective is structured evidence evaluation and synthesis over a pre-defined report schema rather than open-ended argument generation.
-Second, it operates in a pre-clinical safety research cycle in drug discovery, where traceability, reproducibility and human accountability are primary requirements.
-Third, it is explicitly designed to replicate the workflow of human target safety experts in pharmaceutical settings by embedding expert-defined constraints and decision frameworks into the system.
-While leveraging the capabilities of agentic LLMs, \tool constrains and guides their behavior to produce outputs that are consistent with expert reasoning, effectively teaching the system how to apply domain-specific knowledge in a controlled and reproducible manner.
-These constraints motivate the programmatic enforcement layer and section-level human-in-the-loop (\hitl) design, as described in \cref{sec:method}.
+It targets structured evidence synthesis over a pre-defined report schema rather than open-ended exploration; it operates in pre-clinical safety assessment, where traceability, reproducibility, and human accountability are primary requirements; and it embeds expert-defined constraints and decision frameworks to replicate the workflow of target safety experts.
+These requirements motivate the programmatic enforcement layer and section-level human-in-the-loop (\hitl) design, as described in \cref{sec:method}.